justusthane/justusthane.github.io/misc/plant-tour/snake-plants/index.md

 thumbnail: IMG_5889_thumb.jpg
 tags: plant
 ---
-I haven't had snake plants for very long, but what I have learned is that they are *incredibly* resilient.
+I haven't had snake plants for very long, but what I have learned is that they are *incredibly* resilient and tolerant of butchery.
+Maybe even moreso than jades.

 ![](IMG_5883.jpeg)![](IMG_5889.jpeg)